Don’t let ANXIETY become relentless

 - Irrational Fears: Anxiety causes extreme fears also known as phobias.
-These could be situational phobias (fear of flying, fear of heights, fear of elevator, etc.), animal phobias, agoraphobia (fear of closed spaces or open spaces or public transportation or crowd, etc.), natural environment phobias and many others.
+These could be situational phobias (fear of flying, fear of heights, fear of elevator, etc.), animal phobias, agoraphobia (fear of closed spaces or open spaces or public transportation or crowd, etc.), natural environment phobias, and many others.
 These phobias interfere with one’s ability to live a normal life.

 How to cope with Anxiety?

-- Psychotherapy: It enables to target the negative beliefs that cause anxiety.
+- Psychotherapy: It enables to the target of the negative beliefs that cause anxiety.
 Restructuring of the brain through cognitive changes results in a reduction in anxiety.
 Success through Cognitive Behavioral Therapy (CBT) is quite prominent wherein the expert helps to explore, analyze & challenge the irrational & negative beliefs behind the triggers and gradually replace them with reasonable and positive ones.

 - Mindfulness& Meditation: It enables one to be reflective and not reactive.
-Mindfulness is the art of ‘being present’ – being aware of thoughts, sensations, bodily states and what we see, hear, taste, smell or feel around us.
-By being present in ‘the now’, one can manage the fears and worries more effectively.
+Mindfulness is the art of ‘being present’ – being aware of thoughts, sensations, bodily states, and what we see, hear, taste, smell or feel around us.
+By being present in ‘the now, one can manage the fears and worries more effectively.
 There are a lot of mindfulness activities one can practice such as Mindful Breathing, Body Scan Meditation, Mindful Walking, Doodling/Coloring, Journaling, Guided Meditation, etc.

 - Mindful Healthy Eating: Balanced nutritive meals help in coping with anxiety.
 Seek guidance from a nutritionist for structured plans & monitored results.